JuanManiglia/Data_S/index.md

-## Welcome to Juan MAaiglia GitHub Page
+## Welcome to Juan Maaiglia GitHub Page
 ### Data Scientist

 You can use the [editor on GitHub](https://github.com/JuanManiglia/Data_S/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.